 Ease of Use

-Features and overall functionality are the consideration for ease of use.
-Essentially, if it impacts your daily life, then we test it here.
-We perform tests designed to determine how well the stroller and car seat combos work together in the real world, and we include input from testers.
+Features and overall functionality are the ease of use consideration.
+If it impacts your daily experience, this is where it is considered.
+We perform tests designed to determine how well the stroller and car seat combos work together.

 We compare sunshades, storage bins, and other convenience items like cup holders, parent's consoles, and child trays.
 For the canopy, we consider the SPF, size, ventilation, adjustability, and peek-a-boo window.
-Though for some of the strollers, the canopy does not work in conjunction with the car seat.
-For storage, we look at the size, shape, accessibility, and maximum allowable weight.
+Though for some of the strollers, the canopy does not work with the car seat in place.
+For storage, we compare size, shape, accessibility, and maximum weight allowance.

-Not all of the stroller canopies work with every car seat.
-Several require removal of the sunshade, and others can get hung up on the shade as the car seat attaches.
-Even though it can be useful to utilize the stroller canopy with the carrier sunshade, we think the extra weight and potential hindrance usually aren't worth the benefit.
-Those without the sunshade are often easier to manage, especially when folding.
-The frame products lack sunshades for this reason, and we think parents aren't likely to miss it.
-The UPPAbaby Cruz v2 and Vista v2 strollers, BOB Alterrain Pro, and BOB Revolution Flex 3.0 are the largest.
-Neither of the full-size stroller UPPAbaby canopies remains on the stroller when paired with the carrier, but the BOB Revolution Flex 3.0 and the BOB Alterrain do.
-The UPPAbaby Minu Combo canopy remains on the stroller and works well with the infant car seat to offer cocoon-like protection when used with the carrier canopy.
+Several strollers require sunshade removal, and other canopies catch on the car seat when you go to attach it.
+Even though it is useful to utilize the stroller canopy with the carrier sunshade, we think the extra weight and potential hindrance usually negate the benefit.
+We found that those without the sunshade are typically easier to manage, especially when folding.
+The frame products lack sunshades for this reason, and we think parents won't miss them.
+The UPPAbaby Cruz v2 and Vista v2, BOB Alterrain Pro, and the BOB Revolution Flex 3.0 are the largest.
+Neither of the full-size stroller UPPAbaby canopies remains on the stroller when used with an infant carrier, but the BOB Revolution Flex 3.0 and the BOB Alterrain do.
+The UPPAbaby Minu Combo canopy stays attached to the stroller and it works well with the infant car seat to create cocoon-like protection when used with the carrier canopy.

-The biggest storage bins in the review are the UPPAbaby Cruz v2 Combo and the UPPAbaby Vista Combo with a max of 30 lbs each, and the UPPAbaby Minu with a 20 lbs allowance.
-No other strollers come even close to these capacities.
+The biggest storage bins in the review are the UPPAbaby Cruz v2 Combo and the UPPAbaby Vista Combo with a max of 30 lbs each.
+The UPPAbaby Minu is right behind with a 20 lbs allowance.
+No other products come close to these capacities.
 The Chicco Shuttle holds up to 10 lbs, which is the average for the group.
 If you plan to carry your diaper bag and not much else, then 10-11 lbs will work.
-If shopping and errands are in your baby plans, then the UPPAbaby strollers are better choices.
-If you go with a Bugaboo stroller, you might be carrying the diaper bag on your shoulder, as the bag alone could be heavier than the allowed 8.8 lb weight limit.
+If shopping and errands are in your plans, then the UPPAbaby strollers might be better choices.
+If you go with a Bugaboo stroller, you might be carrying the diaper bag on your shoulder, as the bag alone could be heavier than the allowed 8.8 lb limit.

 Both the Chicco Shuttle and the Baby Trend Snap-N-Go EX Universal score well for conveniences, sporting parent consoles with cup holders.
 Both are nothing special with relatively shallow cup holders, but they do check the box.
 The Bugaboos and the UPPAbaby Cruz v2 Combo both fail to impress with no other conveniences.
-Still, at least the 30 lbs over-sized bin on the Cruz v2 Combo helps us overlook the lack of other convenience features.
+Still, at least the 30 lbs over-sized bin on the Cruz v2 Combo helps make the lack of other convenience features an easier pill to swallow.
 We understand most parents want a cup holder.
-Still, because objects often fall from cup holders (in our experience) and land on the baby, we think it is smarter to use a product without a holder or purchase a side cup holder that keeps the contents out of baby range.
+However, in our experience, objects often fall from cup holders and can land on the baby.
+We think it is smarter to use an option without a holder or purchase a side cup holder that helps keeps the contents out of baby range.
 The Doona Combo earned the lowest score for ease of use with a 1 of 10.
-This specialty product's lack of storage and convenience features, as well as the smaller canopy, hurt its ease of use results.
-So while it isn't challenging to use, it does lack what many consider to be necessities for everyday use.
+This specialty product's lack of storage and convenience features and the smaller canopy hurt its ease of use results.
+So while it isn't challenging to use, it does lack what many consider to be necessities.

 Quality encompasses the materials, design, and construction of each competitor.
 While some options use aluminum frames and rubber tires, others have plastic wheels and rough, unfinished feeling components.
-Our tests only include the quality of the stroller component and not the car seat portion of the combo.
+Our tests only include the stroller component's quality and not the car seat portion of the combo.